BaraahAbusara/reading-notes/Class39/readings-39.md

 ## Location
 ***
-When ou create your application and you want to use your user's current location , you can do that using the Google Play services location APIs using the fused location provider to retrieve the device's last known location.
+When you create your application and you want to use your user's current location , you can do that using the Google Play services location APIs using the fused location provider to retrieve the device's last known location.

 ### How?
 1. Set up Google Play services :